olutosin007/ezihub/docs/02-policies-regulatory/01-privacy-policy.md

 - Address: London, United Kingdom

 ---
 This policy is intended to be clear and concise.
-Further product‑specific privacy information will be provided as EziHub Services evolve.
+Further product‑specific privacy information will be provided as ézíhub Services evolve.